-By now the Confederate army was exhausted.
+By Spring 1865 the Confederate army was exhausted.
 General Lee was surrounded and his line of retreat to Lynchburg was blocked.
 His subordinate officers urged Lee to scatter his army and continue the war using guerrilla tactics.
 But it was clear to Lee that he was out of options.

 ‘There is nothing left for me to do but to go and see General Grant, and I would rather die a thousand deaths.’

 At 1pm on Palm Sunday, April 9 1865, Lee rode into the small settlement of Appomattox Court House, Virginia.

 The surrender in Appomattox Court House actually took three days in total.
 On the first day, April 9, Lee surrendered to Grant at the Mclean farmhouse.
 Grant and Lee were the generals-in-chief of all the Union and Confederate forces fighting across the country.